COS301-SE-2024/Query-Builder/query-builder-docs/docs/architectural-requirements/architectural-patterns.md

 This is an ideal pattern to design QBee's frontend interface.
 For example, QBee's input classes are **controllers** which can be used by the user to manipulate QBee's 'intermediate form' of query representation, which represents a **model** of query information.
 This **model** then updates the **views** that the user sees, which include the *other* inputs, and query results and reports.

+### Layered

+*The layered architectural pattern arranges a software system into distinct layers, with each layer responsible for its own functionality.
+This ensures separation of concerns and modularisation of code*

+This is an ideal pattern to structure QBee's entire stack of technologies.
+Our presentation layer consists of our frontend progressive web app (PWA), whilst our business logic layer consists of our API and server-side application.
+Lastly, QBee will effectively make use of two persistence layers - our own data store to store user data and queries, as well as the data stores that can be connected by users to the app for querying.

 ### Microservices

 *The microservices architectural pattern arranges a software system as a loosely-coupled collection of granular services, allowing for high scalability and maintainability*